aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/screening/export.md

 Since the upload includes the provenance of your calculations, you'll be able to check which parameters the others used by clicking on the points in the scatter plot.

+That's it -- you've completed the AiiDA molsim tutorial, well done!

+If you're interested in continuing along these lines, you may want to have a look at the [extra challenge on CO2 capture](../theoretical/charged-adsorbates.md) (optional, and with less detailed instructions).